 There is a difference between these two and if you are interested in interiors, it’s important that you know what they are to determine what you actually want to do.

-An Interior Decorator is someone who has a passion for interiors and decorating, who loves to play with colour, fabrics, finishes, fixtures and furnishings.
-They are capable of reinventing a room to a space that feels well resolved; has that ‘wow’ factor and invites you to be in the space.
-Interior Decorators are also qualified to work in retail for product companies.
-Big brands like Mokum or Ikea need qualified Interior decorators to work in their stores; from styling the store to being their stock buyer to helping customers purchase products to compete their design scheme.
-Good advice on how to complete a design scheme is invaluable to all parties in this process.
+Interior decorators are also qualified to work in retail for product companies.
+Big brands need qualified interior decorators to work in their stores; from styling the store to being their stock buyer to helping customers purchase products to complete their design scheme.
+Good advice is invaluable to all parties in this process.

-An Interior Designer has all the skills of an Interior Decorator plus they have a deeper understanding of construction and technical drawing.
+An interior designer has all the skills of an interior decorator plus they have a deeper understanding of construction and technical drawing.
 They can work on anything from small projects to large rebuilds for residential or commercial development.
-Their projects will by nature be larger and more complex to manage and their client skills enable them to work with architects, engineers or the client direct.
+Their projects will by nature be larger and more complex to manage, and their client skills enable them to work with architects, engineers or the client directly.
 They can work on fast paced residential projects or long term commercial construction.
-So there is variety in the type of project style an Interior Designer can work on.
+So there is variety in the type of project style an interior designer can work on.

-As well as the studying the correct courses to become an Interior Decorator or Interior Designer you need to be one of those people that can’t put down that Home magazine, who always finds themselves buying home wares and who always finds themselves rearranging rooms, basically someone who lives and breathes interiors!
+As well as studying the correct courses to become an interior decorator or interior designer, you need to be one of those people who can’t put down that home magazine, who always finds themselves buying homewares and who always finds themselves rearranging rooms – basically someone who lives and breathes interiors!

 Image 1: Jared Rice